-- Sprinkle 2-3 seeds in each cell or pot and cover lightly with the more moistened potting mix.
+- Sprinkle 2 to 3 seeds in each cell or pot and cover lightly with the more moistened potting mix.
 Note: Violas need darkness to germinate, so cover the seeds completely.

-- Set in a warm (65-70 degrees F/18-21 degrees C) location and keep moist.
+- Set in a warm (65-70 degrees Fahrenheit) location and keep moist.
 On top of the refrigerator is a good spot.
-Seeds should begin to germinate in 10-14 days.
+Seeds should begin to germinate in 10 to 14 days.

 - Once the seeds sprout, move them to a sunny window or place under plant lights.

 - When the first true leaves appear, you must thin the pot or cell to the strongest looking seeding by pinching or cutting the others at the soil line.

 - At this point, a temperature of 55 to 60 degrees Fahrenheit is fine.
 You can also begin feeding your seedlings with any good balanced, water-soluble fertilizer.

 When temperatures and weather permit transplanting outdoors, let the seedlings get adjusted to the change by hardening them off.